Last updated: December 2020

-– In patients with infection: antibiotic treatment as for pyelonephritis.
-The effectiveness will depend on the passage of the calculus.
+– In case of secondary infection: antibiotic treatment as for pyelonephritis.
+The effectiveness will depend on the passage of calculi.